shadowga/website/_docs/index.md

 - **Do anything you want.** Our server has the least possible amount of rules to give our members a feeling of freedom.
 There are no restrictions to what you can build, we just ask that your builds mind other people.
 We respect privacy, so members are allowed to build as close or as far away from the starting point as they want.

 - **Efficient administration.** Rule breakers can be easily tracked thanks to our administration team, which is given powerful tools that allow it to enforce rules on our server.
 Any grief caused by members can be easily fixed, we have a reliable logging system.
-Administrators can even control the server when they aren't playing the game with panels like telnet.
+Administrators can control the server when they aren't playing the game with panels like telnet.

 - **Free and open.** You don't need building expertise or any skills to join.
 Our server is public to all and so is our online community, the forum.
-We even allow you to chat with other server members on the go with our Discord server.
+We allow you to chat with other server members on the go with our Discord server.

 ## Website
 We have a range of online services and you're on one of them.